 History

-After such success, more and more parents, teachers, and community members joined Beth in her mission which led to creation of the Imperial PTO.
-This gave the group the ability to plan more activities such as monthly-themed dances and a prom event at the Hacienda Hotel in El Segundo with over 100 teens and family members in attendance.
+In 1999 our founder, Beth Muraida, determined that her son’s special education class was not served as the regular education classes were.
+Beth, along with special education teacher.
+Tom Cash joined together to close this gap.
+Parents, teachers, and community members joined Beth and Tom in their mission which led to creation of the Imperial PTO.
+This gave the group the ability to plan more activities such as monthly themed dances and a prom event at the Hacienda Hotel in El Segundo with over 100 teens and family members in attendance.

 As more community members joined in support of this wonderful cause, a Board was formed in 2000, and the organization was incorporated as the EKPTO (Exceptional Kids Parent Teacher Organization) aka EKO.

-Over the years the EKO has grown to support families and teachers throughout the entire Southwest Special Education Local Planning Area (SELPA) by providing teacher grants of $300, individual student scholarships and family education activities.
+Over the years the EKO has grown to supporting over 500 special needs individuals and their families and caregivers through monthly activities and family education.
+Additionally, we support special education teachers throughout the entire Southwest Special Education Local Planning Area (SELPA) by providing annual teacher grants of $300 and individual student scholarships for qualified graduating students.

 Testimonials